knpuniversity/oo/knpu/episode1/basic-class.md

 Try it out!
 It's working great.

 Does this feel familiar?
-It works *exactly* like an array, except instead of the square-bracket syntax, we use this dash, greater-than syntax, which Let's call that an "arrow".
+It works *exactly* like an array, except instead of the square-bracket syntax, we use this dash, greater-than syntax, let's call that an "arrow".

 The *real* difference between an object and an array is that an object has a class that defines all possible properties that it can hold, instead of